ISBN: 978-1-59948-944-5, 47 pages, $13 (+ shipping)

-An Advance Sale Discount price of $7.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $12/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount on this title has expired.
+For those who prefer to pay by check the price is $17/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 Isaac Rankin lives in Charlotte, NC, where he works as a financial adviser at Jarman Financial.
 Isaac spent the first 11 years of his career working at Christ School, an all-boys boarding school outside of Asheville, NC.
 His poems and short stories have appeared in the Indianapolis Review, Potomac Review, William & Mary Review, and other places.
 When he’s not writing, Isaac enjoys spending time with his wife and two sons, following sports obsessively, and traveling.

 In Isaac Rankin’s Wonderings, we meet a young father conjuring boyhood’s past and young adulthood’s future.
 These generous and generational poems startle with a distant yet familiar wail and “we hear our organs churning in unison/to push us forward.”
 Rankin reveals a vast, sinister, and transient first world reality all while reminding that first joys can be certain and centering.
 After reading, I can’t help but feel and return to their “irrepressible promise.” ~Jesse Breite